“Peaceful, luxurious hotel with white-on-white rooms, delicious seafood and an organic spa, set on a perfect stretch of beach in Xpu-Ha”

 We liked the interesting breakfast options, including tasty quinoa porridge with almond milk and huevos motulenos (fried eggs with tortilla, refried black beans, ham, salsa motulena, green peas, fried plantain).

-And at lunch, the fantastic ceviche menu makes a light and fresh meal, particularly the zesty seafood ‘Azteca’ version.
+At lunch, the fantastic ceviche menu makes a light and fresh meal, particularly the zesty seafood ‘Azteca’ version.
 Also available are quesadillas, sandwiches, burgers and homemade nachos.
+Stay refreshed with a smoothie from the Beach Bar, or a cocktail if you prefer.

-During dinner, a guitarist serenades with a velvety voice, and each table has a fat candle for atmospheric lighting - families tend to eat early, couples later.
+We opted for the Pool Restaurant for dinner, where a guitarist serenaded us with a velvety voice, and each table had a fat candle for atmospheric lighting - families tend to eat early, couples later.
 We whetted our appetite with salty margaritas, then enjoyed seared scallops followed by red snapper served in a steamy banana leaf parcel, with a piquant tomato salsa.
-Delicious puddings included the Esencia chocolate bomb and banana flambé Overall, our only criticisms would be that the menu may be a little limited for longer stays and that even the cheapest bottle on the wine list is pricey.
+Delicious puddings included the Esencia chocolate bomb and banana flambé.

 If you want a change of scene, there's a beach restaurant called Cielo that's very close to the hotel.